 Julie Murphy explores the relationships between characters amazingly

 I think the supporting characters might’ve been my absolute favorite part of this book.
 They were interesting, had depth, and each of them were unique in their own way.
 I like how Julie Murphy played with the relationships between Willowdean and her best friend, and especially Willowdean and her mother (whom I didn’t like too much).
 She really explored their relationships and it was interesting to read about how they these grew.

 Dumplin’ has a romance with bumps along the way

-The romance was good, but at a point I got a bit annoyed.
-Let’s start with what I did like: it was real, not some smooth and happy romance that has no bumps along the way, there were lots of bumps along the way and this made it realistic!
-And the way Willowdean approaches and describes her first time of falling in love was beautiful, endearing, and flat out hilarious at times.
+What I liked most about the romance was that it was real, not some smooth and happy romance that has no bumps along the way, there were lots of bumps along the way and this made it realistic!
+And the way Willowdean approaches and describes her first time of falling in love was beautiful, endearing, and flat-out hilarious at times.

 Dumplin’ is a fun and original contemporary read that leaves you with some interesting food for thought.
-The ending is a bittersweat and heartwarming: it’s realistic, it’s fun, and will leave you feeling ALL THE FEELS.
-I’ll definitely recommend this one to all the contemportary lovers out there!
+The ending is a bittersweet and heartwarming: it’s realistic, it’s fun, and will leave you feeling ALL THE FEELS.
+I’ll definitely recommend this one to all the contemporary lovers out there!